Visiting Italy: Safety and Travel Insurance Advice

 Italian Healthcare System and Types of Insurance

-Vaccines, Medications and Diet Considerations for Italy
+Vaccines, Medications, and Diet Considerations for Italy

 Rome recently saw its first death due to malaria in decades.
-While it is far from being widespread enough to require precautions such as vaccinations or medication, it’s best to be aware that this is now a possibility, if still thankfully remote.
+While it is far from widespread enough to require precautions such as vaccinations or medication, it’s best to be aware that this is now a possibility, if still remote.

 Like many European countries, pharmacies and pharmacists are considered specialized healthcare providers for situations not severe enough to require a doctor.
-When traveling it’s always a good idea to carry extra medications that may be needed as well as copies of prescriptions.
+When traveling, it’s always a good idea to carry extra medications that may be needed, as well as copies of prescriptions.
 However, if you do find yourself in need of something, you’ll find a highly qualified person to help you in any pharmacy, and if you are able to transcend the language barrier, you’ll also find a person who will likely be able to advise you on the best treatment for any minor ailments.

 Italy is a favorite for visitors and Expats alike.
 By making preparations to ensure your stay there is healthy and safe, you’ll guarantee that you’ll be having the time of your life for however long you’ll be blessed to live la bella vita.